StachuDotNet/dark-docs/docs/contributing/general-concepts.md

 For forms, the journey is similar:

-- the event is processed by `KeyPress.ml`
+- the event is processed by `KeyPress.res`
 - the contents of `m.complete.value` are updated (this is where the value in the forms box is stored)
 - the `Autocomplete` values are regenerated